 - Comfortable: The ridges running the width of the rail provide a texture that can help to stimulate nerves and improve circulation in the feet when the SAIPH is used without footwear.
 The curve of the bar ensures a comfortable placement regardless of where the feet are positioned.
 The 30° angled side also has ridges on the plastic end supports.

 |Images (Click on any thumbnail to view larger image)

 SAIPH Foot Brace Rail - Two Angles

 - When using the SAIPH Foot Brace Rail while standing, regularly switch between fully standing well-balanced over both feet, and alternate between the left or right foot being placed on the rail.
-Extended standing with one foot raised can produce an imbalance in posture which may result in discomfort potentially developing in the hip of the single leg that is providing the majority of weight support.
+Extended standing with one foot raised can produce an imbalance in posture.
+Over the long term this may result in discomfort developing in the hip of the single leg that is providing the majority of weight support.

 - If using a leaning seat, take advantage of the stretching possibilities presented by the 60° side of the SAIPH.
 This side will also provide the most neutral and natural alignment for the foot/ankle/lower leg.